TSS Certification Process - TSB 2000 Standard

 requirement.

-The Annual Certification Review (ACR) process
+Our Annual Certification Review (ACR) TM

 consists of 3-full

-days (24 credit hours) and the remaining (16 credit hours) is achievable
+days (24 credit hours), and the remaining (16 credit hours) is achievable

 by attending the annual Canadian Technical Security Conference (CTSC).